All Episodes

 I told you this would be the case.

-I told you this yesterday when the uh this resolution between the United States and France was first announced by the president.
+I told you this yesterday when this resolution between the United States and France was first announced by the president.

-Arab nations will press the UN Security Council on Tuesday to demand an immediate Israeli pull out from South Lebanon to make way for the Lebanese army in any resolution to end Israel's four-week-old war with uh the Hezbos.
+Arab nations will press the UN Security Council on Tuesday to demand an immediate Israeli pullout from South Lebanon to make way for the Lebanese army in any resolution to end Israel's four-week-old war with the Hezbos.

-According to the resolution, there's gonna be an international force go in there, not the Lebanese.
+According to the resolution, there's going to be an international force go in there, not the Lebanese.

 Well, the Lebanese army.